You are here

 - Contact the Women's Resource and Action Center (WRAC) or Program to Aid Victims of Sexual Assault (PAVSA).
 Both resources are completely confidential, and both have advocates who can help you make decisions.
-WRAC can assist you with making supportive changes (living accommodations, class schedules, etc.).
+WRAC can help you get connected with the right office to help you make supportive changes (including living accommodations, class schedules, etc.).
 More information about WRAC and PAVSA can be found on the Support page of this website.

 - Contact the University of Minnesota Police Department (UMDPD).

 - Report the incident to the UMD Office of Equal Opportunity and Affirmative Action.

 - Contact UMD Counseling Services (part of UMD Health Services).